AeroPress

-The AeroPress is a manual coffeemaker invented by Alan Adler, founder of AeroPress, Inc. It consists of a cylindrical chamber, and a plunger with an airtight silicone seal, similar to a syringe.
-Ground coffee beans and water are steeped inside, then forced through a filter by pressing the plunger through the chamber.
-It is capable of brewing highly concentrated coffee, which the manufacturer describes as "espresso style", but can also be used to brew filter strength coffee, or cold brew coffee.
+The AeroPress is a manual coffeemaker invented by Alan Adler, founder of AeroPress, Inc. (formerly Aerobie Inc.).
+It consists of a cylindrical brewing chamber, a plunger with an airtight silicone seal, and a screw-on cap which holds a paper or mesh filter.
+Coffee is steeped inside, then forced through the filter by pressing the plunger down through the chamber.

-History and design

-The AeroPress was invented by retired Stanford engineering lecturer Alan Adler.
-Adler began developing the brewer in 2004, with the intention of reducing acidity and bitterness in his daily cup of coffee.
-Adler had tried brewing with an espresso machine, pour-over brewer, and french press, but expressed dissatisfaction with each brewer's limited control over parameters such as brew time, water temperature, and grind size.
-He first began prototyping the AeroPress in his garage.
+The use of pressure makes it capable of brewing highly concentrated coffee, comparable to espresso, but it can also be used to brew filter-strength coffee and cold brew.

+Design

 The brewer consists of a translucent cylindrical chamber, and a plunger with an airtight silicone seal, similar to a syringe.
-A filter cap is screwed onto the end, to hold a small round paper filter in place.
-It comes bundled with several accessories, including a scoop and funnel for loading ground coffee, a stirring paddle, a tote bag, and a plastic holder for storing filter papers.
-Metal filters are available, but Aeropress do not supply them, finding that coffee made with paper filters is better.
+A filter cap is screwed onto the end of the chamber, to hold a small round paper filter in place.

-The chamber and plunger are moulded out of translucent plastic, tinted a grey colour.
-Early AeroPress models used polycarbonate, but in 2009 switched to BPA-free copolyester, then in 2014 to polypropylene.
-The company claims that in lab testing, no BPA leached from these early models into brewed coffee.
-The lettering changed color several times, but the brewer's design was otherwise unchanged between these versions.
+The chamber and plunger are made of translucent plastic.
+Early AeroPress models used clear polycarbonate, but in 2009 switched to BPA-free copolyester, then in 2014 to polypropylene.
+According to the company, lab tests found that the original model did not leach BPA into brewed coffee.
+The lettering changed color several times and the plastic changed from clear to gray, but the brewer's design was otherwise unchanged between these versions.
+In 2023, the company released new clear models made of Tritan.

+Accessories

+The base model AeroPress includes a scoop for ground coffee, a stirring paddle, and a pack of paper filters.
+Earlier units also included a carrying bag, a plastic holder for the filters, and a funnel for loading coffee and pressing into smaller vessels, but as of 2024 these are sold separately.
+XL models includes the scoop, paddle, filters, and a 20oz plastic carafe.

+Filters

+AeroPress units ship with a pack of 350 circular paper filters.
+In 2017, the manufacturer recommended against using metal mesh filters, claiming that paper filters improved taste.
+In contrast, some immersion brewers, such as the French press, are used almost exclusively with metal filters.
+As of 2024, AeroPress sells their own stainless steel mesh filter.